 After checking into your hotel room the previous night, your five days tour starts here.
 Your first day should be dedicated to exploring the city’s Baixa district.
 Located at the center of Lisbon, Baixa was given a new face after the 1755 earthquake.
 It is the best place to experience Portugal’s 18th-century royalty.
 Have some time at Santa Justa Lift which dates back to the early 20th century.
 Your next standing point should be the many centuries meeting venue of Rossio Square.
 The magnificent square is characterized by several cafes and restaurants whose history extends to as early as 18th century.
 The cultural landmark Commercial Square will make your trip more exciting.
 The exotic seafront offers breathtaking scenery and is well connected to Lisbon by good transport to give visitors easy time.
 Complete your day by visiting art Deco Eden Theatre and the Comercio Plaza which used to be Portugal’s trading center.

 Plan to spend the second day of your vacation visiting various places in Alfama district.
 The district shares the charm of Portugal’s history.
 It was once regarded as a home to Lisbon’s poor and forgotten population but things have changed over the years.
 Its narrow streets lined with ancient structures provide a stunning sight.
 Let your starting point be Lisbon Castle whose panoramic view will quench your desire to view Baixa district at a glance.
 Once you have had enough, head to the monumental Santo Antonio church to experience the religious history of Portugal.
 Take your fun experience a notch higher by riding on the quaint yellow tram through the narrow attractive streets.
 Complete your day by going to Miradouro de Santa Luzia where you will be treated to a breathtaking sight of Tagus River and Lisbon.
+If you had fun on taking in the religious history of Portugal, then you might be also interested in Israel’s history.
+Check out Immanuel-Tours and the likes to book an evangelical tour.

 Consider exploring the western part of Lisbon especially Belem district on the third day of your tour.
 Situated along the banks of Tagus River, Belem is large and has several monuments and parks that will crown your adventurous experience.
 You can access the district through traveling on a tram.
 Begin with the over 150 years old Jeronimos Monastery.
 The monastery that took almost a century to be completed presents a blend of architectural designs and styles that will enrich your photo taking experience.
 Spare several minutes to look at the modern art displayed at Berardo Museum.
 The wide collection of fine arts artifacts that date back to the 20th century is a rich source of the Portuguese culture.
 Your next stop at Padrao dos Descobrimentos will enable you to explore further the Portuguese history.
 The iconic structure also referred to as Discovery Monument takes visitors back to a time of Portugal’s 15th and 16th century age of discovery.
 If you love excursion, visit the amazing Basilica da Estrela.
 End your 3rd day tour by spending an evening at Alto district to enjoy its little funky bars.